28 July 2010 – Groblersdal

 I can just see Sersant Wilson’s konstabels tip-toeing thru the bush, seeing Panjo and saying voetsek wena! as they continue their search for a spotted creature!

 For a little while the whole of South Africa knew where Groblersdal was.
 Sort-of: That place you must avoid; there’s a tiger on the loose!
 One old fellow, when warned there was a tiger around said, ‘Yes, he knows, that’s why he’s carrying a stick.
 It’s not cos he can’t walk without a stick!’
-One lovely lady, asked what she would do if the tiger came to her house, said she’d buy chicken from her neighbour who sells chickens, then quickly dress up so she’d look good when the TV cameras arrived.
+One lovely lady, asked what she would do if the tiger came to her house, said she’d buy chicken from her neighbour who sells chickens, then quickly dress up in her best so she’d look good when the TV cameras arrived.

 So Panjo didn’t find his way home to Endicott near Springs; he had to be fetched and driven there.
 I hope he thanked Zingela and gave him half his KFC.
 Or some bratwurst at least.

-voetsek wena – be off with you
+voetsek wena – be off with you; shout it, but he’ll probly still eat you